-In addition to the item master data sessions at the global, company level, specific sessions are available to define item master data related to these entities:
+- In addition to the item master data sessions at the global, company level, specific sessions are available to define item master data related to these entities:

 - Sites

 - Enterprise units

 - Planning clusters

 - Offices

-- Warehouses
+- WarehousesSee User Guide for Item Setup (Ucomitemsug_US).

-See User Guide for Item Setup (Ucomitemsug_US).
+- If you use the DEM Content Pack with Infor LN, consider using the MAA0005 (Financial Enterprise Structure) wizard to set up financial companies.
+You can execute this predefined wizard from the Wizards by Project Model (tgwzr4502m000) session after you specified the business function model for your company.
+See Business function model.

-To set up a multisite structure within a company
+Setting up a multisite structure within a company

-If the Sites parameter is activated in the Implemented Software Components (tccom0100s000) session, a logistic company consists of one or more sites, and each site consists of multiple entities.
+If the Sites concept is activated in the Multisite Concepts Activation (tceomm4600m000) workbench session, a logistic company consists of one or more sites, and each site consists of multiple entities.
 The entities are also linked to an enterprise unit.